Private Proofs of When and Where: Preliminaries

 \item \textbf{(Coverage)} For every finite spacetime region $S\subset\R^d\times\R$, there exist spatial points $X^S_1,\dots,X^S_k\in\R^d$ whose convex hull contains $S$, and which additionally satisfy the following.
 For every point $\alpha\in S$, there is a protocol $(P,V,R=\{\alpha\})\in \Pi$ in which $V_1,\dots,V_k$ are positioned statically\footnote{The fact that the verifiers are stationary is not used explicitly, only the fact that the positions at each time are publicly known.
 We do not, therefore, rule out the possibility of accomplishing our protocols with mobile verifiers (e.g. medium-earth orbit satellites, like GPS)} at $X^S_1,\dots,X^S_k$, respectively. \end{enumerate} \end{definition}

 For conciseness of notation, we will typically use the singular form (a nice position verification protocol) to mean a nice family of position verification protocols.

 Although \Cref{def:one-shot-mostly-classical} clearly constrains the space of all position verification protocols, we argue that it actually describes a very natural structure which occurs in many of the position verification schemes from prior literature.
-Elaborating on the second condition: it has been widely noted by prior work that a necessary condition for secure position verification is that the target point be located within the \emph{convex hull} of the verifiers' positions.
+The first condition of \Cref{def:one-shot-mostly-classical} describes this natural structure.
+As for the second condition, it has been widely noted by prior work that a necessary condition for secure position verification is that the target point be located within the \emph{convex hull} of the verifiers' positions.
 It is also the case, in all prior position verification protocols we have come across, that this is a sufficient condition.

-As for justifying the first condition: one can check, for example, that the $f$-BB84 protocol described in the introduction, and illustrated in \Cref{fig:1d-pos-ver}, is structured in the form of a nice position verification protocol.
+For example, the $f$-BB84 protocol described in the introduction, and illustrated in \Cref{fig:1d-pos-ver}, is structured in the form of a nice position verification protocol.
 We will state this more concretely. \begin{remark}[$f$-BB84 is nice] For all bounded spacetime regions $S\subset\R^d\times\R$, let $X^S_1,\dots,X^S_{d+1}\in\R^d$ be verifier positions whose convex hull contains $S$.
 Then, for each $\alpha\in S$, let $(P_\alpha,V_\alpha)$ be the $f$-BB84 prover and verifier algorithms for $\alpha$, respectively, where the verifiers are positioned at $X^S_1,\dots,X^S_{d+1}$.
 Then $\{(P_\alpha,V_\alpha,\{\alpha\})\}_{S\subset \R^d\times\R,\alpha\in S}$ is nice family of singleton position verification protocols.
 The protocol is perfectly complete, and has position security $1-\varepsilon$ against the class of adversaries who pre-share $O(\log n)$ qubits of entanglement, for some constant $\varepsilon>0$~\cite{bluhm2022single}.
-Position security can be strengthened to vanish asymptotically via parallel repetition, which was shown in \cite{escolafarras2025quantum}. \end{remark}
+Position security can be strengthened to vanish asymptotically via parallel repetition, which was shown in \cite{escolafarras2025quantum}. \end{remark} As mentioned in the introduction, \Cref{def:one-shot-mostly-classical} also applies to the protocols of \cite{liu2022beating} and \cite{unruh2014quantum}.